patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/tree-view/tree-view.md

 ### Adding icons to a tree view

-Add icons to a tree view if you’re visually representing the type of items in a tree.
-For example, the folder system.
-Apply icons on all items in a tree to keep consistency.
-We don’t recommend to use icons and checkboxes at the same time due to large indentation and loss of space.
+Add icons to a tree view if you want to visually representing the type of items in a tree.
+For example, a folder system.
+If you choose to add icons to a tree view, apply the icons on all items in a tree, to maintain consistency.
+We don’t recommend using icons and checkboxes at the same time due to the large indentation and loss of space it would result in.

 <img src="./img/with-icons.png" width="332" />

 ### Adding action items to a tree view

 Add action items to a tree view if you’re triggering some type of action above the items.
 These actions appear on hover to avoid overcrowding the tree view.
-We recommend using 1 type of action across the whole tree and the maximum of actions for 1 item is 1.
+We recommend using 1 type of action across the whole tree and to limit the maximum of actions for 1 item to 1.

 <img src="./img/with-action-items.png" width="632" />